OthmanSefraoui/Data_story/README.md

 - *Othmane*: manure data,
 - *Othman*: manure data,
-- *Perrine*: trade data loading and analysis, trade imputation
+- *Perrine*: trade data loading, analysis and preprocessing, computing consumption of each country in terms of equivalent number of animal bred in the producing coutries, using trade data and production data, plot time series
 - *Quentin*: Loading and preparing production data, writting up the data story, handling website backend